 Selling covered calls could help generate income from stocks you already own

 So you own a bunch of stocks in your portfolio.
 Some have made a decent profit.
 You’ve heard you could potentially generate income from stocks you own by trading options.
-It sounds like a great idea, but options trading seems complex, mysterious, and maybe even a tad bit intimidating.
+It sounds like a great idea, but options have their own risks, and knowing the stock world does not prepare you for those risks.
+Also, options trading seems complex, mysterious, and maybe even a tad bit intimidating.
 What’s the best way to start learning how to trade options?

 First off, it’s best to understand what options really are.
 Options were designed to transfer risk from one trader to another.
 There are basically three reasons to trade options: as a speculative tool, as a hedge, and to generate income.

-When trading options, one thing you’ll learn quickly is that there are many choices and strategies.
+When trading options, one thing you’ll learn quickly is that options are not for everyone.
+There are many choices and strategies.
 There’s no one right way to trade options.
 It’s really about your objectives and risk tolerance.

-A call option is a contract that gives the owner the right to buy 100 shares of the underlying security at the strike price, any time before the expiration date of the option.
-The seller of the option has the obligation to sell the shares if the owner “exercises” their right to buy.
+A call option is a contract that gives the owner the right to buy (typically) 100 shares of the underlying security at a specific price (the “strike” price), any time before the expiration date of the option.
+The option seller has the obligation to sell the shares if the owner “exercises” their right to buy.

-A put option is a contract that gives the owner the right to sell 100 shares of the underlying security at the strike price, any time before the expiration date of the option.
-Teh seller of the option has the obligation to buy the shares if the owner “exercises” their right to sell.
+A put option is a contract that gives the owner the right to sell (typically) 100 shares of the underlying security at the strike price, any time before the expiration date of the option.
+The option seller has the obligation to buy the shares if the owner “exercises” their right to sell.

 Don’t worry if words like assigned, exercised, obligation, and so on seem confusing.
 They’ll start to make more sense as you gain experience and become more educated about options trading.